Synthetixio/SIPs/SIPS/sip-create_limit_order_contracts.md

 This function allows a `msg.sender` who has already given the `Proxy` contract an allowance of `sourceCurrencyKey` to submit a new limit order.

 1. Transfers `sourceAmount` of the `sourceCurrencyKey` Synth from the `msg.sender` to this contract via `transferFrom`.
 2. Adds a new limit order using `StateStorage.createOrder()` that can only execute on Synthetix exchange if the returned destination amount is more than or equal to `minDestinationAmount`.
+The order's `executed` property is set to `false`.
 3. Requires a deposited `msg.value` to be more than the `executionFee` in order to refund node operators for their exact gas wei cost in addition to the `executionFee` amount.
-The remainder is transferred back to the user at the end of the trade.
+The remainder will be transferred back to the user at the end of the trade.
 4. Emits an `Order` event for node operators including order data and `orderID`.
 5. Returns the `orderID`.